 No, MegaSeg is completely self-contained and utilizes built-in OS X libraries and APIs such as Core Audio and QuickTime.
 In fact, the only files MegaSeg saves is for its Library, Playlists, Logs, etc. (within ~/Music/MegaSeg/).

-Note that the iTunes Store no longer sells DRM copy‐protected tracks, and also uses a higher quality bit rate (known as “iTunes Plus” format).
-It’s possible to upgrade your older purchased music to DRM-free iTunes Plus format two ways.
+Note that the iTunes Store no longer sells DRM copy‐protected tracks, and also uses a higher quality bit rate.
+It’s possible to upgrade your older purchased music to DRM-free format two ways.
 Using the new iCloud feature in iTunes you can see all your previous purchases and download fresh copies, which has been shown to render DRM-free versions as no cost.
 Or for a small yearly fee using the new iTunes Match service, Apple will replace your entire library with fresh DRM-free copies of everything in your library, including tracks you may have ripped from CD at lower quality (up to 25,000 tracks).

 MegaSeg keeps track of files using Mac OS Alias technology.
 This means that even if a file is renamed or moved on the drive, MegaSeg will still be able to find and play it.
-However if you swap hard drives, or transfer your files to an external drive, it’s rare but possible for it to get confused and cross‐link to random files.
-It is simple to solve this however by reimporting the files fresh.
-Note all your database info will remain intact, since MegaSeg tags each file with “metadata”.
+However if you swap hard drives, or transfer your files to an external drive, it’s a rare possibility for it to get confused and cross‐link to random files, if they’re moved or renamed on the new drive before MegaSeg gets a chance to re-index them at their new location.
+A simple solution is reimporting the files fresh.
+Note all your database info will remain intact, since MegaSeg tags each file with its custom metadata.

 You should now have a fresh re‐linked library.
 This will solve the problem of cross‐linked files or “Play Error -1”.